BlessingEmah/BlessingEmah/README.md

 ### Hi there 👋,
-### my name is Blessing Emah and I am a Smart Contract Developer.
+### my name is Blessing Emah and I am a Smart Contract Developer and a Web3 Frontend Developer.

 - 👯 I’m open to building the next big things in the Blockchain space.